Washi1337/Rivers/README.md

 - Various built-in node traversal and search algorithms (including breadth first, depth first and more).
 - Pathfinding algorithms such as Dijkstra and A*
 - Partitioning and isomorphism finder algorithms
+- Connectivity analysis such as finding strongly connected components.
 - Built-in dominator analysis.
 Useful for control flow graph analysis.
     - Construct dominator trees from CFGs.
     - Get dominance frontier.